dev-aralaxai/web_updates_notifier/README.md

 WebUpdatesNotifier uses BeautifulSoup to retrieve tags and its content, that is what you have to config in the code of the program.
-The the program will look everything below that code.
+The program will look everything below that code.

 If you don´t stop running the program it will check the web every hour.